 Older people who have less slow-wave sleep have higher levels of the brain protein tau.
 Elevated tau is a sign of Alzheimer’s disease and has been linked to brain damage and cognitive decline.

 January 9, 2019, St. Louis, MO—Poor sleep is a hallmark of Alzheimer’s disease.
-People with the disease tend to wake up tired, and their nights become even less refreshing as memory loss and other symptoms worsen.
+People with the disease tend to wake up tired, and their nights become even less refreshing as memory deficiencies and other symptoms worsen.
 But how and why restless nights are linked to Alzheimer’s disease is not fully understood.

 Now, researchers at Washington University School of Medicine in St. Louis may have uncovered part of the explanation.
 They found that older people who have less slow-wave sleep — the deep sleep you need to consolidate memories and wake up feeling refreshed — have higher levels of the brain protein tau.
 Elevated tau is a sign of Alzheimer’s disease and has been linked to brain damage and cognitive decline.